St. Peter the Apostle Church: Description

 (1847) at Cathedral and West Franklin Streets The design was based on Athens' Temple of Hephaestus.
 The interior of the church features a large, open nave furnished with wooden pews.
 Behind the altar stood in an apse adorned with white columns, and punctuated with an imposing white marble tabernacle.
-It contained statues of angels and the holy family, and was topped with a large statue of Saint Peter.
+It contained statues of angels and the Holy Family, and was topped with a large statue of Saint Peter.
 The inscription above the tabernacle read, "Tu Es Petrus," a reference to the biblical passage, "You are Peter, and on this rock I will build my Church" (Matt.
 16:18).
 The church also had a historic tracker organ designed by Henry Niemann.
 The organ was removed to storage when the building was sold to Carter Memorial Church of God in Christ in 2012.

 The name of the church was transferred to here upon the closing of the colonial red-brick church, rectory, school and small surrounding cemetery and its subsequent razing in 1841 of the original St. Peter's Roman Catholic Church.
-This older parish had been founded in 1770 as the first "Roman Catholic Congregation of Baltimore Town" with new immigrants of Acadians - French Canadians expelled recently from their colony of Acadia, now the British-occupied province of Nova Scotia after the losses by France in North America from the French and Indian War (known in Europe as the Seven Years' War, 1756-1763) who settled along the southwestern shores of "The Basin" (now Inner Harbor) of the Patapsco River which became known as "Frenchtown", beyond the intersection of Forest (South Charles) and King George (now West Lombard) Streets.
-With the joining of some additional Irish settlers, the Roman Catholic population of the new Baltimore Town was growing with the first Mass being said by the Rev. John Ashton from Doughoregan Manor from the Carroll's country estate in the late 1760s to 1770, coming to the town about once a month.
+The older parish had been founded in 1770 as the first "Roman Catholic Congregation of Baltimore Town" with new immigrants of Acadians, who were French Canadians expelled recently from their colony of Acadia, now the British-occupied province of Nova Scotia after the losses by France in North America from the French and Indian War (known in Europe as the Seven Years' War, 1756–1763) and settled along the southwestern shores of "The Basin" (now Inner Harbor) of the Patapsco River which became known as "Frenchtown," beyond the intersection of Forest (South Charles) and King George (now West Lombard) Streets.
+With the joining of some additional Irish settlers, the Roman Catholic population of the new Baltimore Town was growing with the first Mass being said by the Rev. John Ashton from Doughoregan Manor from the Carroll's country estate in the late 1760s to 1770 and came to the town about once a month.
 The congregation seldom exceeded twenty worshippers and seldom exceeded forty.